SamuelTogepi/a999x/readme.md

 On iOS 9.3, 9.3.1, 9.3.2, and 9.3.3 all of the above also works, except iMessage and FaceTime sign-in.
 This is a known issue due to Apple making changes for iOS 9.3 and above that currently does not have a fix yet.

+## Requirements

+Mac requirements:

+* Mac OS 10.12 or newer.

+* Either the [MacPorts](https://www.macports.org/install.php) or [Homebrew](https://brew.sh/) package manager installed.

+Linux requirements:

+* Fedora or Debian Linux (x86_64 or arm64).

 ## Usage

-Requirements: You need Mac OS 10.12 or newer, and you need either the [MacPorts](https://www.macports.org/install.php) or [Homebrew](https://brew.sh/) package manager installed.

 1) Download the latest release and extract it.

 2) Execute it in Terminal (this is a command line program).
+Drag the `a999` command into your Terminal window and press enter.
+Or if you want, cd into the extracted release and:

 `./a999`

-On Linux you must run `a999` with root privilages, i.e. `sudo ./a999`.
+Note that on Linux you must run `a999` with root privilages, i.e. `sudo ./a999`.
 On Mac you do not need to do this.
-You can also just drag the `a999` command into the Terminal window and execute it.

 3) Follow the prompts.